saraelizalde/tic-tac-toe/README.md

 # Tic Tac Toe

-**Tic Tac Toe** is a Python terminal game where the player and computer take turns placing X and O, aiming to align three symbols in a row, column, or diagonal to win.
+**Tic Tac Toe** is a terminal-based Python game where a player competes against a computer opponent by taking turns placing 'X' and 'O' on a 3x3 grid.
+The first to align three symbols horizontally, vertically, or diagonally wins.

 ![Mockup of Tic Tac Toe on devices](assets/images/Mockup-tic-tac-tow.png)